osequi/react-best-practices/Introduction.md

 React is the most popular web framework today[^1].

 Created by Facebook in 2013 the ecosystem grew mature in 2019.
-That year the facebook.com redesign and rewrite stack of choice is React, GraphQL and Relay[^2].
+That year the facebook.com redesign and rewrite stack of choice became React, GraphQL and Relay[^2].

 Strong company support attracts web developers coming from Javascript or from other programming languages.
 They often find the learning curve for React steep[^3].